jkeuper/jkeuper.github.io/_posts/2020-01-07-work-around-captive-portal.md

 ssh -D 8080 root@10.0.0.1
 ```

-DNS tunneling is also used by botnets, to contact their command and
+Please note: DNS tunneling is also used by botnets, to contact their
-control server.
-So using this, might alarm some system administrator.
+command and control server.
+So using this, might alarm some system
+administrator.